Shane Ray: Denver Broncos

-Ray was a potential top ten draft pick until he was arrested for marijuana possession.
-On April 30, 2015, Ray was selected by the Denver Broncos with the 23rd overall pick in the first round of the 2015 NFL Draft.
+Ray was a potential top ten draft pick until he was cited for marijuana possession.
+On April 30, 2015, Ray was selected by the Denver Broncos with the 23rd overall pick in the first round of the 2015 NFL draft.
+Originally holding the 28th pick, Denver traded Manny Ramirez, along with two of their fifth-round selections to the Detroit Lions to move up 5 spots.
 Ray ended his rookie season with 20 tackles, four sacks, and one pass deflection.

 Ray was on the Broncos when they won the Super Bowl on February 7, 2016, defeating the Carolina Panthers 24–10 in Super Bowl 50.
 Ray came off the bench and had two tackles and a forced fumble in the game.

 On September 18, 2016, Ray scored his first career touchdown after a forced fumble was caused by Von Miller to seal a Broncos victory against the Indianapolis Colts by a score of 34–20.
 On September 25, 2016, Ray recorded a career-high three sacks in a 29–17 victory against the Cincinnati Bengals to help the Broncos improve to 3–0.

 On July 28, 2017, it was revealed that Ray had suffered a torn ligament in his wrist, which ruled him out for six to eight weeks.
 He was placed on injured reserve on September 4, 2017, making him eligible to return in 2017.
 He was activated off injured reserve on October 30 for the team's Week 8 matchup against the Chiefs.
 He was placed back on injured reserve on December 19, 2017 after having his third wrist surgery.

 On May 2, 2018, the Broncos declined Ray's fifth-year option.
 On June 6, 2018, it was reported that Ray would require another wrist surgery that would sideline him for at least three months.